-Whether you've trawled through Instagram, looked at a travel blog or watched Game of Thrones, you'll know that Iceland is one of the most beautiful places in the world.
+Whether you've trawled through Instagram, looked at a travel blog or watched Game of Thrones, you'll know that trips to Iceland open your eyes to some of the most beautiful places in the world.
 Starting in the capital Reykjavik, our all-encompassing five-day Iceland road trip itinerary takes you to a bunch of the top attractions, including the Blue Lagoon, the Northern Lights and whale-watching; we'll travel on a mind-blowing tour of the Golden Circle and famous Ring Road route, also taking in a handful of offbeat destinations that will surprise and delight.
 Get ready, dress warmly, and be sure to have your camera ready at all times, because you never know exactly what you're going to see when you're driving in Iceland.

 The look and feel of Iceland changes dramatically depending on the season, so an Iceland road trip in winter will be a completely different experience to one in summer.
 The peak tourist season is in the summer, from June to August, and during this time the weather is relatively mild, with an amazing 24 hours of sunlight - perfect for sightseeing and exploring in the wee hours of the night.
 While it's true that driving in Iceland in winter can be more challenging, the roads are generally in good condition, so if you drive carefully and choose your rental car wisely (hello, 4x4), being alone in this other-worldly scenery can make for a truly memorable trip.

 If you're determined to see the Northern Lights, you'll need to embark on your journey between September and mid-April, when there is guaranteed darkness.
 We recommend late September to early October.
 It won't be unbearably cold, and you'll have a much better chance of experiencing them.